 - Postgraduate support

 - Disability Information and Support

-- Sample Checklist for Masters' Candidates and Their Research Supervisors (Word format, 29k)
+- Sample Checklist for Masters' Candidates and Their Research Supervisors (DOCX)

-- Thesis declaration form (for soft-bound copies) (68k in PDF format)
+- Thesis declaration form (for soft-bound copies) (PDF)

-- Author declaration form (for hard-bound and electronic copies) (24k in PDF format)
+- Author declaration form (for hard-bound and electronic copies) (PDF)

 - Postgraduate Travel Procedure and Forms